 - Bradley’s Bar and Grill – 605 West Broadway Street, Loogootee, Indiana.

-Where to Watch the Colts Play the Chiefs in Other Parts of the Country
+Where to Watch the Colts Play in Other Parts of the Country

 While not necessarily exclusive Indianapolis Colts hangouts, the following sports bars often attract Colts fans on game day.
 But always call ahead to make sure the game with will broadcast – and that there will be sound!